675g (1½ lb) potatoes, cut into even sized pieces (about 5 medium)

 Pour into the soufflé dish or divide between the individual dishes and bake in the oven for 30 minutes for the large soufflé or for 20 minutes for the individual ones.
-Do not open the oven door while the soufflé (soufflés) are cooking.
+Do not open the oven door while they are cooking.

-Use a large pan to make it easier to fold in the egg whites.
+*Using a large pan will make it easier to fold in the egg whites.

 When making a soufflé, the ratio between the ingredients is very important, so keep to the amounts above.
 Increasing the number of eggs to make a larger soufflé would affect its ability to be light and well risen.